-In 1952 the two researchers Ernst Brandl and Hans Margreiter from Kundl discovered the acid-stable penicillin V. The life-saving antibiotic could now also be administered in tablet form.
+In 1952 the two researchers Ernst Brandl and Hans Margreiter from Kundl discovered the acid-stable penicillin.
+The life-saving antibiotic could now also be administered in tablet form.
 It is still on the market today.

-Since the 1970s, (semi-)synthetic and broad-spectrum antibiotics such as AmoxC have also been produced in Kundl.
+Since the 1970s, (semi-)synthetic and broad-spectrum antibiotics have also been produced in Kundl.
 Hardly any other European site has so much experience and know-how in the development and production of anti-infectives.

 Until 2025 Novartis and the Austrian Federal Government will invest a total of 150 million Euro to keep the production of the life-saving penicillin in Tyrol (and thus in Europe).